 BA in Geography-Anthropology, Specialization in Cultural and Natural Heritage Management

-The Bachelor of Arts in geography-anthropology emphasizes the integration of the two disciplines and the common interests in examining the relationship between human populations and their natural and built environments.
+The Bachelor of Arts in Geography-Anthropology emphasizes the integration of the two disciplines and the common interests in examining the relationship between human populations and their natural and built environments.
 The major is an interdisciplinary degree program.
-Students enrolled in the major may specialize in any one of three tracks in: (1) Sustainable Cultures and Communities; (2) Cultural and Natural Heritage Management; or (3) Applied Geographic Information Systems (GIS) and Geospatial Analysis.
+Students enrolled in the major may specialize in one of three tracks:

 We focus on developing strong analytical, writing, oral and technical skills and prepare our students to enter the workforce or for future graduate work.
 Courses emphasize both conceptual and applied learning.
 Students engage in case studies, community-engaged and client-based projects, and intensive field and lab analysis.

 Students have the opportunity to design, develop, research and communicate professional level projects with faculty mentors.
 As a result of data collection in the field or analysis in our specialized learning laboratories, students also have the opportunity to engage in scholarship through publications and conference presentations, and often receive assistantships and fellowships funded by such organizations as the National Science Foundation, NASA, and the Maine Space Grant consortium.